module-Douglas/php_contact_manager/README.md

 2. Navigate to the project directory.
 3. Run the following command to start the containers:
   ```
-  docker-compose up -d
+  docker-compose up --build -d
   ```
-4. Access the application by visiting `http://localhost` in your web browser.
+4. Access the application by visiting `http://localhost:8000` in your web browser.

 That's it!
 You now have the Contact Manager up and running.
 Feel free to explore its features and manage your contacts effortlessly.